GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

         - The dungeon has 3 floors with branching paths and spike traps scattered throughout.
 On both B1F and B2F there are 2 drop-down holes that lead to optional side areas.
         - Large variety of enemies, but primarily Magical Beasts and Demi-Humans.
 Gorgons will appear as regular enemy on B3F.
         - Encounters frequently include up to 3-4 rows of enemies.
 Row or AOE attacks (LA- or MA- spells, Wide Volley, Unending, MoF, Hue, etc.) are helpful or use Katino (Sleep) or Kantios (Confuse) for crowd control.
-        - Poor location for farming EXP, but great for relics.
+        - Poor location for farming EXP but above-average for relics.
         - Enemy level is 66-68 at Copper Grade.

-    === "Enemies"
+    === "Enemies List"

         - Demi-Human
             - Snowland Hobgoblin